lourou/proxmox-setup/README.md

-# Proxmox VE Setup from a mac running MacOS X
+# Proxmox VE Setup

-Cloning a Debian 7 Linux physical machine and running it on Proxmox VE 4.2.
+The following explains how to clone a Debian 7 Linux physical machine and run it on Proxmox VE 4.2.

+All operations are done from MacOS X. The Proxmox distro is installed on an Intel NUC hardware.

 ## Create a USB bootable disk containing Clonezilla from MacOS X